 Although there's no guaranteed way to prevent mouth sores, you can reduce your risk of developing them.
 Talk to your doctor about your risk of developing mouth sores and whether you should try preventive measures.

 - Get a dental checkup.
 Visit your dentist before you begin cancer treatment to take care of any unresolved dental issues, such as gum disease, cavities or teeth that need to be pulled.
-Any pain or infections in your mouth will only worsen once you begin treatment.
+Any pain or infections in your mouth will only get worse once you begin treatment.

 In some cases, medications may help prevent those types of mouth sores from occurring during cancer treatment.
 For instance, people who experience frequent mouth sores due to the herpes simplex virus may take an antiviral medication to prevent those mouth sores during treatment.
 A mouth rinse using the drug dexamethasone can help prevent mouth sores in people receiving the targeted drug everolimus.

 Take care of your teeth.
 Get in the habit of brushing your teeth and rinsing your mouth several times a day.
 Check the labels on mouthwashes and avoid alcohol-based products.

 Floss every day, especially after eating.
 Developing a routine for your mouth care now will make it easier to continue throughout your treatment.